-Some people may think that a woman or man who is smart, educated, caring and still a virgin in their late twenties or early thirties is unique, or worse, abnormal.
+Some people may think a woman or man who is smart, educated, caring, and still a virgin in their late twenties or early thirties is unique, or worse, abnormal.
 You may be surprised to know that according to a Center for Disease Control and Prevention report, 4.8 percent of women between the ages of 25 and 29 have never had sex (4.4 for men); 2.4 percent of women and 3.3 percent of men between the ages of 30 and 34 are virgins, as are 1.5 percent of women and 1.6 percent of men between the ages of 35 and 39.